Summary

 The Student Visa typically includes a host of conditions, such as limiting the number of hours the student can work and the academic requirements the student must meet.
 One condition that can typically applies to the Student Visa is condition 8534—No Further Stay.

-Condition 8534 limits the substantive visas an applicant can apply for whilst on the Student Visa.
+Condition 8534 limits the substantive visas an applicant can apply for whilst holding the student visa in Australia.
 The three visas that can be applied for are:

 - Protection Visa Subclass 866: This is designed for refugees and those seeking protection from the Australian government.